Giorgi Dzotsenidze

 Dzotsenidze was born in a peasant family in Kutaisi and graduated from the Tbilisi State University in 1929.
-In 1933–1934 he briefly headed the department of mineralogy and petrography at the pedagogical institute in Kutaisi, and from 1934 to 1959 held positions of professor, dean and rector (1958–59) of the Tbilisi University.
-Between 1951 and 1955 he was a secretary, and from 1955 to 1958 the first vice-president of the Georgian Academy of Sciences.
+In 1933–1934, he briefly headed the department of mineralogy and petrography at the pedagogical institute in Kutaisi, and from 1934 to 1959 held positions of professor, dean and rector (1958–59) of the Tbilisi University.
+Between 1951 and 1955, he was a secretary, and from 1955 to 1958, he was the first vice-president of the Georgian Academy of Sciences.
 His scientific works concerned paleovolcanology and the connection between magmatism and tectonics.
 In particular, he was one of the founders of the theory of volcanogenic-sedimentary lithogenesis.

-In 1940 he became member of the Communist Party.
-In 1959 he was chosen as Chairman of the Presidium of the Supreme Soviet of the Georgian SSR, and in 1960 appointed as the deputy chairman of the Presidium of the Supreme Soviet.
+In 1940, he became member of the Communist Party.
+In 1959, he was chosen as Chairman of the Presidium of the Supreme Soviet of the Georgian SSR; in 1960, he was appointed as the deputy chairman of the Presidium of the Supreme Soviet.
 He held these posts until his death in 1976.
-During his career he received the State Prize of the USSR (1950), and awarded two Orders of Lenin and the Order of the Red Banner of Labour.
+During his career, he received the State Prize of the USSR (1950), and awarded two Orders of Lenin and the Order of the Red Banner of Labour.